bitprj/devrel/IMC_WhyReact/blog.md

 > In this example, I use a functional component to render a list of anime titles as a `ul`.
 There are two props—_styles_ allows me to pass whatever CSS I want, and _animes_ allows me to control the content I want rendered inside of the `ul`.

-> The props names and locations are defined within my component, but the actual content of those props is defined externally.
+> The prop names and locations are defined within my component, but the actual content of those props is defined externally.
 Scroll to the bottom of this example to see how it's done!

 ```js
 import React from "react";